If you write, you’re a writer.

 Think of those five books as your prerequisites for what I’ll outline below.

 A Writer’s Development

-While I traveled over the winter, I put together a model that I could follow to reach my writing goals.
-I was tired of flailing, and I wanted a roadmap like those I used to build for my clients, only focused on creative writing instead of leadership skills.
+Last year, I put together a model that I could follow to reach my writing goals.
+I was tired of flailing, and I wanted a roadmap like those I used to build for my clients, only focused on creative writing instead of leadership.
 What I came up with blends together what I’ve learned from experience, and what I’ve learned from books, and some tips I’ve gotten from other smart writers I know.

 Self-Care means that I’m getting eight hours of sleep each night, I’m eating healthy food, and my stress level is reasonably low.
 It means I have a positive attitude about my writing, and that I’m being compassionate towards myself.
 Also in this category, I include financial wellness.
 I agree with Liz Gilbert’s assessment that you shouldn’t be relying upon your creativity to pay the bills, especially at first.
 For most writers, that means having a “day job” that can pay the bills, and which doesn’t leave you creatively depleted at the end of the day.
 When self-care isn’t happening, writing becomes far more difficult than it needs to be.

 I want to offer a big “Thank You” to Seattle writing coach Peg Cheng who got me thinking about the importance of self-care!